Job market paper

 with Todd Pugatch , Ketki Sheth, Emmanuel Rukundo

-Status: Data collection
+Status: Data Analysis

 Navigating Margins: Gender, Identity, and Developmental Discourse among Ethnic Minorities